 What will it take to go Sub7 / Sub8?

 This is the real crux of the challenge isn’t it?
-Racing against the clock will mean that Brownlee, Blummenfelt, Spirig and Matthews will be aiming to stay ahead of target splits throughout…
+Racing against the clock will mean that Skipper, Blummenfelt, Spirig and Matthews will be aiming to stay ahead of target splits throughout…

 For the men, there’s a target time of 40 minutes to complete the 3.8km swim course.
 This is an average pace of 1:03/100m.

 To put that into perspective, the current IRONMAN World Championships swim record is an average pace of 1:12/100m, and the Olympic 1500m record pace is 0:58/100m.
-Whilst Alistair and Kristian have shown themselves to be stronger swimmers than most of the field, they wouldn’t be classified in the ‘uber swimmer’ category, so it will take a big leap for them to hit the target.
+Whilst Kristian has shown himself to be a stronger swimmer than most of the field, he wouldn’t be classified in the ‘uber swimmer’ category, so it will take a big leap for him to hit the target.